PingOne Advanced Identity Cloud

 Reference secrets and credentials from scripts.

-Use this utility binding to base64 encode/decode strings and to generate random UUIDs.
+Use this utility binding to base64 encode/decode strings and to generate random UUIDs and values.

 httpClient